-1.23 If any of the parties fails to pay a fine as referred to in paragraph 1.21, the JSE may, in terms of the provisions of the FMA, file with the clerk or registrar of any competent court a statement certified by it as correct, stating the amount of the fine imposed, and such statement thereupon shall have all the effects of a civil judgement lawfully given in that court against that applicant issuer or any of an applicant issuer’s director(s) in favour of the JSE for a liquid debt in the amount specified in that statement.
+1.17 If any of the parties fail to pay a fine, the JSE may file with the clerk or registrar of any competent court a statement certified by it as correct, stating the amount of the fine imposed, and such statement thereupon shall have all the effects of a civil judgement lawfully given in that court against that person in favour of the JSE for a liquid debt in the amount specified in that statement.
+[Section 11(2)]

-1.24 Unless the JSE considers that the maintenance of the smooth operation of the market or the protection of investors otherwise requires, the JSE will give advance notice to the parties involved of any action that it proposes to take under paragraphs 1.21 and 1.22, and will provide them with an opportunity to make written representations to the JSE.

-1.25 The whole or any part of the fines issued in terms of paragraph 1.21 will be appropriated as follows:
+1.20 The whole or any part of the fines issued in terms of 1.15 will be appropriated as follows:

-(a) External costs incurred by the JSE at its specific instance and request, in enforcing the provisions of the Listings Requirements, including but not limited to, attorney fees, senior counsel fees, forensic investigation fees and any fees that relate (direct or indirectly) to any investigative services or in support of any investigation initiated by the JSE;
+(a) External costs incurred by the JSE at its specific instance and request, in enforcing the Requirements, including but not limited to, attorney fees, senior counsel fees, forensic investigation fees and any fees that relate (direct or indirectly) to any investigative services or in support of any investigation initiated by the JSE;

-(b) External costs incurred by the JSE to create an observance and awareness as to the interpretation and application of the Listings Requirements in furtherance of the general principles of the Listings Requirements and the objects of the FMA; and
+(b) External costs incurred by the JSE to create an observance and awareness as to the interpretation and application of the Requirements in furtherance of the General Principles, and the objects of the FMA; and

-(c) Project costs initiated by the JSE, which are directly associated with the Listings Requirements and falls within the sphere of research and/or analysis in financial markets regulation.
+(c) Project costs initiated by the JSE, which are directly associated with the Requirements and falls within the sphere of research and/or analysis in financial markets regulation.

-Power to require information

-1.26 The JSE may, in accordance with the FMA, require an applicant issuer to disclose to it, within a period specified by it, such information at the applicant issuer’s disposal as the JSE may determine, save to the extent that the issuer has obtained a court order excusing it from such disclosure.
-The JSE may request that a copy of such court order be delivered to it.
-If the JSE is satisfied, after such applicant issuer has had an opportunity of making representations to it, that the disclosure of that information to the registered holders of the securities in question will be in the public interest, it may, by notice in writing, require such applicant issuer to publicly disclose that information within the period specified in the notice.

-1.27 The JSE may require an applicant issuer to provide for the publication or dissemination of any further information not specified in the Listings Requirements, in such form and within such time limits, as it considers appropriate.
-The applicant issuer must comply with such requirement and, if it fails to do so, the JSE may publish the information after having heard representations from the applicant issuer or after having granted the applicant issuer the opportunity to make such representations.
+[Section 11(4)]

+Disclosure of information

+1.21 The JSE may require an issuer to disclose –

+(a) to it any information at the issuer’s disposal about listed securities, or about the affairs of that issuer, if such disclosure is necessary to achieve one or more objects in Section 2 of the FMA; and

+(b) that information to the holders of securities through a SENS announcement, within a period specified by the JSE.

+1.22 If an issuer refuses to disclose the information to the JSE or to the holders of securities, the JSE may, unless the issuer obtains a court order excusing it from such disclosure, suspend trading in those securities until such time as the required disclosure has been made to the satisfaction of the JSE.

+[Section 14]

 Publication

-1.28 Without derogating from any other powers of publication referred to in these Listings Requirements, the JSE may, in its absolute discretion and in such manner as it may deem fit, state or announce that it has:
+1.23 The JSE may, announce through SENS, any penalties in 1.15 and provide reasons.